harta55/EnTAP/docs/source/basic_usage.rst

 * ( - - trim)
     * This flag will trim your sequence headers to anything before a space.
 It will make your data easier to read if you have a lot of excess information you do not need in your headers.
+    * Example:

+        * >TRINITY_231.1 protein12312_43_inform
+        * >TRINITY_231.1

 * (- - state)
     * Precise control over execution :ref:`stages<state-label>`.
 This flag allows for certain parts to be ran while skipping others.
     * Warning: This may cause issues depending on what you plan on running!

+* (- - ontology)
+    * Specify which ontology packages you would like to use

+        * 0 - EggNOG (default)
+        * 1 - InterProScan

+    * Both or either can be specified with multiple flags

+        * Ex: - - ontology 0 - - ontology 1
+        * This will run both EggNOG and InterProScan

+* (- - protein)
+    * Use this option if you would like to run InterProScan
+    * Specify databases to run against (you must have them already installed)

+        * tigrfam
+        * sfld
+        * prodom
+        * hamap
+        * pfam
+        * smart
+        * cdd
+        * prositeprofiles
+        * prositepatterns
+        * superfamily
+        * prints
+        * panther
+        * gene3d
+        * pirsf
+        * coils
+        * mobidblite

+* (- - version)
+    * Prints the current EnTAP version you are running

+* (- - uninformative)
+    * Path to a list of terms you would like to be deemed "uninformative"
+    * The file **must** be formatted with one term on each line of the file
+    * Example (defaults):

+        * conserved
+        * predicted
+        * unnamed
+        * hypothetical
+        * putative
+        * unidentified
+        * uncharacterized
+        * unknown
+        * uncultured
+        * uninformative

+* (- - no-check)
+    * EnTAP checks execution paths and inputs prior to annotating to prevent finding out your input was wrong until midway through a run.
+Using this flag will eliminate the check (not advised to use!)

+.. _exp-label:

+Expression Analysis
+^^^^^^^^^^^^^^^^^^^^^^^
+The goal of expression filtering, or transcript quantification, is to determine the relative abundance levels of transcripts when taking into account the sequenced reads and how they map back to the assembled transcriptome and using this information to filter out suspect expression profiles possibly originated from poor or incomplete assemblies.
+Filtering is done through the use of the FPKM (fragments per kilobase per of million mapped reads) , or a measurable number of expression.
+This can be specified with the - -fpkm flag as specified above.
+EnTAP will use this FPKM value and remove any sequences that are below the threshold.

+.. _frame-label:

+Frame Selection
+^^^^^^^^^^^^^^^^^^
+Frame selection is the process of determining the coding region of a transcript.
+Oftentimes, due to assembly errors or other factors, a coding region may not be found for a transcript and EnTAP will remove this sequence.
+When a coding region is found, EnTAP will include the sequence for further annotation.

 .. _tax-label: